Braids, conformal module and entropy: Elements of Teichm uller Theory.

+Notice that a self-homeomorphism $\varphi$ of a Riemann surface $X$ which preserves a set $E$ consisting of an even number of points, lifts to the double branched covering with branch locus $E$ as follows.
+Cut $X$ along a set $\Gamma$ of disjoint arcs that join pairs of points of $E$.
+Consider two copies of $X\setminus \Gamma$. $\varphi$ maps each copy to a copy of $X\setminus \varphi(\Gamma)$.
+Glue the copies in the source and the copies in the target crosswise along respective strands of the cuts and extend the mapping.

 Teichm\"{u}ller's theorem also applies in the situation of homeomorphisms with ``additional symmetry'' between closed Riemann surfaces.
-One obtains quadratic differentials on $\tilde X$ with a "symmetry", and one obtains quadratic differentials on $X$ which lift to the mentioned quadratic differentials on $\tilde X$.
-This implies that the quadratic differentials on $X$ have at most simple poles at the branch locus (a simple calculation using the behaviour of quadratic differentials under coordinate changes).
-Hence Teichm\"uller's theorem remains true for homeomorphisms between closed surfaces with distinguished points, if instead of holomorphic quadratic differentials one considers meromorphic quadratic differentials on closed surfaces with at most simple poles at distinguished points.
-These are exactly the integrable meromorphic quadratic differentials.
+One obtains quadratic differentials on $\hat X$ with a "symmetry", and one obtains quadratic differentials on $X$ which lift to the mentioned quadratic differentials on $\hat X$.
+This implies that the quadratic differentials on $X$ have at most simple poles at the branch locus.
+This is a simple calculation using the behaviour of quadratic differentials under coordinate changes.
+Indeed, let $\hat z_0$ be a branch point in $\hat X$ and let $z_0$ be its image under the projection $\hat X \to X$.
+Let $\zeta$ be distinguished coordinates on $\hat X$ at $\hat z_0$, and let $z=z(\zeta)= \zeta ^2$ be coordinates near $z_0$ on $X$.
+If $\phi$ is the quadratic differential on $X$ and $\hat \phi$ its lift to $\hat X$ then by \eqref{eq2.15}